2lindell/advent/docs/source.txt

 	otherwise:
 		say [M194]"It says the same thing it did before.";
 	rule succeeds.
+Does the player mean unlocking the clam with the trident: it is very likely.
+Rule for supplying a missing noun while attacking and the clam is enclosed by the location and another person is not enclosed by the location: now the noun is the clam.

 [O61]A glistening pearl is a treasure with description [ccr]"It's incredibly large!" and deposit points 14.
 [D0]"Off to one side lies a glistening pearl!"
 Understand "incredible/incredibly/large'" as the pearl.